 The Property (Relationships) Act 1976 (“the Act”) defines this as a relationship between any two persons who are both aged 18 years or older, who live together as a couple, and who are not married to, or in a civil union with, one another.

-The difficult part can be determining whether people are “living together as a couple”.
+The tricky part can be determining whether people are “living together as a couple”.
 The answer can have potentially severe consequences, as the general rule applying to property division between couples is that once you have been living in a de facto relationship (or marriage or civil union) for three years or more, in the event of separation all relationship property is divided equally.

 The Act provides some guidance, and states that all the circumstances of the relationship are to be taken into account, including any of the following matters: